-Today’s leafy heritage city has been described as Java’s most relaxed and charming.
-The surrounding hills and valleys are a rich agricultural area with dairy farms, orchards (especially apples), and tobacco, tea and coffee plantations.
+The hills and valleys surrounding Malang are a rich agricultural area with dairy farms, orchards (especially apples), and tobacco, tea and coffee plantations.

 The café offers a wide selection of coffees brewed in your choice of three different methods.
 It also serves a quality selection of Indonesian and international foods, including pizzas.

-From Java Dancer we travel 10 minutes to the highly rated Atria Hotel, our accommodation for tonight.
-The Atria offers modern facilities and excellent service along with a touch of Javanese culture and batik art.
+In the event we cannot secure enough rooms at the Tugu, we will default to the Hotel Atria.
+It offers modern facilities and excellent service along with a touch of Javanese culture and batik art.

 We will have a FREE AFTERNOON and evening to rest and recover from our Bromo exertions.
 But if you have the energy and would rather explore a little of this beautiful city then we recommend you consider a becak (pedicab) tour of Ijen Boulevard.